-To use this command, you must be in a user group associated with a task group that includes the proper task IDs.
-If you suspect user group assignment is preventing you from using a command, contact your AAA administrator for assistance.
+Usage Guidelines To use this command, you must be in a user group associated with a task group that includes appropriate task IDs.
+If the user group assignment is preventing you from using a command, contact your AAA administrator for assistance.

-Use the PIM topology table to display various entries for a given group, (\, G), (S, G), and (S, G)RPT, each with its own interface list.
+Use the PIM topology table to display various entries for a given group, (, G), (S, G), and (S, G)RPT, each with its own interface list.